 How to Save Time with Content Approvals

 When scaling affiliate campaigns, there comes a point when it is no longer feasible to review all of the UGC created for your brand.
 This often happens when you’re activating dozens of influencers or more within a 6-month period.
 As a best practice, brands should break down content created by their affiliates into two categories: influencers that promote referral links and influencers that create branded content.
+Here’s how to save time with content approvals.

 For influencers that promote referral links, payments will be made when conversions occur.
 The results are directly tied to not only the performance of a creator’s post but also the frequency and remarketing strategy that is used with their audience.
 This means there is an added incentive for the creator to post high-quality content very often!